Yu Yu Hakusho: Dark Tournament: Reception

 Dunham praised the variety of objectives in the story mode chapters as the game's "saving grace", and positively compared the team battle option in skirmish mode to Marvel vs. Capcom and Tekken Tag Tournament.
 Beaudoin was indifferent about the extra diversionary modes, while Davis called the additional fighting modes "predictable" and the token game "rather out of place in the context of a simple fighting game".
 Beaudoin, Dunham, and Orry all credited the cel-shaded graphics, sound effects, and music as faithful to the anime series.
 Beaudoin enjoyed the "bright and detailed" visuals, the interjection of FMV sequences straight from the anime, the use of the Funimation voice cast, and destructible backgrounds.
 For the most part, Davis appreciated the translation of the 3D from their 2D counterparts and the effects used for the spirit attacks.
-Though he felt there was an "air of authenticity" from the new dialogue, he admitted it would "probably just come off sounding like some silly anime acting."
+Though he felt there was an "air of authenticity" from the new dialogue, he considered the game characters' acting as "silly".
 Davis additionally felt the sound design and "rather understated music" was aimed for consistency with the source material rather than a strive for high-quality.